 Lack of Exercise

 Inactivity can also cause inflammation in the body.
 Exercise helps to boost your immune system, increase circulation and promote the production of anti-inflammatory hormones.
-Aim for 30 minutes of exercise a day, such as jogging, brisk walking, or yoga, which can help keep inflammation at bay.
+Aim for 30 minutes of exercise a day, such as walking, strength training or yoga, which can help keep inflammation at bay.

-Environmental toxins such as chemical pollutants, cigarette smoke, and pesticides can also cause inflammation in the body.
-Limit your exposure to these toxins by avoiding smoking and using natural cleaning products.
+Exposure to environmental toxins like chemical pollutants, cigarette smoke, synthetic fragrances and pesticides can cause inflammation in the body.
+To limit exposure, focus on fragrance-free products and use natural cleaning products.